THE MASSACRE AT LE PARADIS - HELL IN PARADISE - MAY1940.

 13th May 1940

 Digging and wiring positions – Enemy air activity – Considerable Allied Air support – Belgian Army apparently retreating in dis-order throughout the day – Streams of refugees commenced to pass through our lines.
 During evening our Artillery commenced to range on hillside E of R. DYLE.
-Gunfire and bombing in distance N.E and N. Divisional Cavalry still out in front – Work on positions continued until midnight – no enemy activity during the night.
+Gunfire and bombing in distance N.E and N. Divisional Cavalry still out in front – Work on positions continued until midnight – No enemy activity during the night.

 14th May 1940